RFM Spectral Grids

 Introduction

-If the RFM grid is fine enough to capture the underlying spectral structure of the real atmosphere, then e.g., joining up the RFM output points with straight line segments will be a reasonable approximation to the 'real' spectrum.
+If the RFM grid is fine enough to capture the underlying structure of the real spectrum then joining up the RFM output points with straight line segments (for example) will be a reasonable approximation to the real spectrum.
 But if the RFM calculations are on too coarse a grid, complete spectral lines may be missed.

 Spectral Structure